Nate-br/Nate-br/README.md

 Hi there 👋

-i'm ✨ Natnael,a web application developer and designer based in ETHIOPIA/AFRICA.
+i'm ✨ Natnael,a web application developer and designer.

-I develop and build what i can imagine and see.
+I develop and build what i can imagine.

-My main tools are react,node,css,typescript,html,fedora(linux).
+My main tools are react, node.js, css, typescript, html, fedora(linux).

 🌱 i'm currently a cs sophomore student.